algoflora/cloregram/README.md

 If handler function is supposed to handle [Message](https://core.telegram.org/bots/api#message), then it will have [Message](https://core.telegram.org/bots/api#message) map in parameters map on key `:message'.

-Main entrance point will be `my-cloregram-bot.handler/common`.
+The main entry point is `my-cloregram-bot.handler/common`.
 It will be called on start or on any [Message](https://core.telegram.org/bots/api#message) input from user if this behaviour wasn't changed with calling `cloregram.users/set-handler`.

 Following example of common handler will greet user by first name and repeat his text message:
 ```clojure